fahadaz/Swagger-Connector/readme.md

 Following are the capabilities of this connector
 * Can read Swagger 2.0 file and generate External Object in salesforce
-* It can query data in listview and detail view.
+* It can query data in list view and detail view.
 * It provides sorting
 * It provides paging
+* Works with both classic and lightning interfaces

 To Do
 * Searching